-- 5.1.1 When lay review co-ordinator positions become vacant, Parkinson's UK will issue a call for applications from existing lay grant reviewers and other audiences with suitable experience.
-Parkinson's UK staff will assess applications and invite successful applicants to become members of the College of Experts. - 5.1.2 Parkinson's UK will invite recently appointed lay review co-ordinators to attend a training event which may occur via a virtual online meeting.
-This will be an opportunity to learn more about the role and meet Research grant team members, other lay review co-ordinators and scientific members of the College of Experts.
-Lay review co-ordinators will also receive a copy of the training resource for the role.
+5.1.1 When lay review co-ordinator positions become vacant, Parkinson's UK will issue a call for applications from existing lay grant reviewers and other audiences with suitable experience.
+Parkinson's UK staff will assess applications and invite successful applicants to become members of the College of Experts.

-1 For further information, please see the Lay review co-ordinator role description.
+&lt;sup>1 For further information, please see the Lay review co-ordinator role description.